 Non Executive Director

-Vice-President for Research and Innovation, The University of Manchester.
+Deputy President and Deputy Vice-Chancellor, The University of Manchester.

 Professor of Science and Technology Policy and Management, the Manchester Institute of Innovation Research, Manchester Business School.